chmllr/wikizen/README.md

     Delta = {
         ref: [Int],
+        property: String,
-        <property>: String
+        delta: String
     }

 Reference identifies the Wiki Page.
 Property identifies the object property like `title` or `body`.
-The value of the property key is a diff (produced by Diff-Match-Path library), containing the deltas only.
+Delta is diff (produced by Diff-Match-Path library), containing the deltas only.